kubernetes/website/docs/admin/kubeadm.md

 * TOC
 {:toc}

-Running `kubeadm init` a Kubernetes master node will be created.
+Running `kubeadm init` bootstraps a Kubernetes master node.
 This consists of the following steps:

 1. kubeadm runs a series of pre-flight checks to validate the system state